 Lorie and Justin are on the Merchandise Team.
 The most important thing they want guests to know is Package Pickup!
 “At any shop in the park, you can purchase something and have it sent to the Emporium to be picked up on your way out,” said Lorie and Justin.
-“It applies to anything of any size, including a stuffed animal that is won in a carnival game.
-It is important to understand that you can purchase at any time of day but you can only pick up packages during certain hours.
+“It is important to understand that you can purchase at any time of day but you can only pick up packages during certain hours.
 This information will be on your Package Pickup slip.
 If a guest is staying at Dollywood’s DreamMore Resort and Spa, the packages can be sent to the resort.
 Dollywood also can ship packages to your home for an additional charge.
 If you get home and realize you really want something you saw, you can call and have it shipped to your home.
 Just call 1-800-Dollywood!
 This works for refunds too, if you get your item home and find it’s ripped or broken, please call.”

 Dalton is in Operations, which covers absolutely everything outside of parking, culinary, entertainment and merchandise.
 He crowd-sourced info from many teammates and these are things they felt were important for guests to know, including ride inspections.
 Guests will see ride attendants riding the rides every so often, and this is not [just] for fun.
 The ride attendants are trained to listen and to watch for anything unusual.
 This is always done every two hours or anytime there is any deviation in operation.
 Another important feature at Dollywood is the Helping Hands Team.
 This is a leadership team trained in all areas of the park.
 These hosts work daily, property-wide, to aid every department.
 This team is trained to jump in and assist wherever necessary.
 Guests can spot these hosts wearing bright blue polos, so say hello when you spot them and thank them for stepping in to help!
 And the last thing Dalton wanted to remind guests of is to utilize the Dollywood App!
 Dollywood has wi-fi, so be sure to use the GPS feature inside the app to easily get to anywhere you want to go within the park!